 Pyrithione zinc will sting and irritate the eye if it actually gets into it so it’s important that none does.
 I tell my patients to use this soap once or twice a day.
-Noble Zinc Soap contains the strongest level of the medicine pyrithione zinc, which helps to counter the yeast germs that may contribute to dandruff.
-Another product alternative is ZNP soap, but many people find it more drying and irritating to their sensitive, dandruff prone skin.
+Calming Zinc Soap contains the strongest level of the medicine pyrithione zinc, which helps to counter the yeast germs that may contribute to dandruff.
+There are other products with this active ingredient, including some dandruff shampoos.
+Many people find them more drying and irritating to their sensitive, dandruff prone skin than Calming Zinc.

-After showering, or soaking the eyelids with a warm, wet wash cloth for 5 minutes I have patients treat the lash line with a cotton tipped applicator dipped in a dilute baby shampoo solution.
+After showering, or soaking the eyelids with a warm and wet wash cloth for 5 minutes, I have patients treat the lash line with a cotton tipped applicator dipped in a dilute baby shampoo solution.
 The solution is made with a small squirt of baby shampoo in about a cup of warm water.
 The solution is mixed up well and then the cotton tipped applicator is dipped in it.
 The eyelid’s lash line is held taught with a finger and the applicator is gently run along the lash line to help remove built up oil, dead skin cells and microorganisms that clog the lash line pores (oil glands).